johnathanvman/F6/index.md

 				Entrys.push("I headbutt SUB, forcing her to stumble back!") if(unit(s[2]).Tags[0] == "Batgirl" && unit(s[2]).flying){
 					Entrys = []
-					Entrys.push("I fling a rock up at SUB and it hits her"+choose([""," as she flies by."," wing", " forehead"," square in the chin", " right in the gut"])+". "+choose(["She winces in pain!", "She almost falls out of the air.", "she flaps frantically to stay airborne."])) if(Math.random()<.25 || AnyUnit != null){
+					Entrys.push("I fling a rock up at SUB and it hits her"+choose([""," as she flies by"," wing", " forehead"," square in the chin", " right in the gut"])+". "+choose(["She winces in pain!", "She almost falls out of the air.", "she flaps frantically to stay airborne."])) if(Math.random()<.25 || AnyUnit != null){
 						Entrys.push("I punch SUB"+ choose(["","",""," in the face"," 's gut"," right in her mouth"]) +choose([".","!"," as she swoops down to bite me!"," before she can bite me."," as she flies low to attack me."]))
 					}else{